Thamassu

-Thamassu is a 2010 Indian Kannada-language film written directed by journalist Agni Shridhar, starring Shiva Rajkumar and Padmapriya.
+Thamassu is a 2010 Indian Kannada-language film written and directed by journalist Agni Shridhar, starring Shiva Rajkumar and Padmapriya.
 The movie was released on 11 June 2010 and received extremely positive reviews.
 The story was inspired by a Hindu-Muslim incident in the aftermath of the 2002 Gujarat communal riots.

 Production

 Thamassu started its shooting at Kanteerava Studios on 23 October 2009.
 It was shot in and around Bangalore.

 Music

 The music was scored by Sandeep Chowta with lyrics penned by Agni Shridhar and Ramya.